zebrafactory/zebrachain/README.md

-* A given asymmetric key pair is only used *once!* Each block contains the signature, the corresponding public key used to sign the block, and a *forward-reference* to the *hash* of the coresponding public key that will be used to sign the *next* block.
-This allows new entropy to be introduced at each signature, minimizing the problem of whether there was high enough quality entropy when the first secret key in the ZebraChain was created.
+* A given asymmetric key pair is only used *once!* Each block contains the signature, the corresponding public key used to sign the block, and a *forward-reference* to the *hash* of the corresponding public key that will be used to sign the *next* block.
+This allows new entropy to be introduced at each signature, minimizing the problem of whether there was high enough quality entropy when the ZebraChain was created.

-* Entropy accumulation throughout the lifetime of the ZebraChain.
-At each signature, a new call to `getrandom()` or equivalent is made.
-This new entropy is securely mixed with the previous secret (using a keyed hash), and the result is then used to create the next signing keys.
-In other words, if at any point in the history of the chain there was a secret unknown to an attacker, than the secret chain state is unknown to an attacker from that block froward.
+* Entropy accumulation throughout the lifetime of a ZebraChain.
+At each signature, a new call to `getrandom()` is made.
+This new entropy is securely mixed with the current seed (using a keyed hash), and the result is the next seed.

-* Quantum safe (assuming the ML-DSA + ed25519 hybrid construction is quantum safe).
+* Quantum safe.
+ZebraChain uses the recently standardizied [ML-DSA FIPS 204](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid construction with the classically secure [ed25519](https://ed25519.cr.yp.to/) algorithm (as recommended by the ML-DSA authors).
+Support for [SLH-DSA FIPS 205](https://csrc.nist.gov/pubs/fips/205/final) will be added soon.

 * *Some* quantum mitigation, even if ML-DSA is broken.
 A sufficiently large quantum computer can get the secret key from an ed25519 public key (that's the whole problem).
 But that same quantum